Ballistic missile submarine: Post-Cold War

-In 2009, India launched the first of its indigenously-built s.
+In 2009, India launched the first of its indigenously built Arihant-class submarines.
+The submarines are armed with K15 and K-4ballistic missiles.
+Follow on variants with longer range ballistic missiles called K-5 and K6 are in works.

 North Korea test-fired ballistic missiles from submarines in 2021 and 2022.

 Purpose

 Ballistic missile submarines differ in purpose from attack submarines and cruise missile submarines.
 Attack submarines specialize in combat with other vessels (including enemy submarines and merchant shipping), and cruise missile submarines are designed to attack large warships and tactical targets on land.
-However, the primary mission of the ballistic missile is nuclear deterrence.
+However, the primary mission of the ballistic missile boat is nuclear deterrence.
 They serve as the third leg of the nuclear triad in countries that also operate nuclear-armed land based missiles and aircraft.
 Accordingly, the mission profile of a ballistic missile submarine concentrates on remaining undetected, rather than aggressively pursuing other vessels.

 Ballistic missile submarines are designed for stealth to avoid detection at all costs, and that makes nuclear power, allowing almost the entire patrol to be conducted submerged, very important.
 They also use many sound-reducing design features, such as anechoic tiles on their hull surfaces, carefully designed propulsion systems, and machinery mounted on vibration-damping mounts.
-The invisibility and mobility of SSBNs offer a reliable means of deterrence against an attack (by maintaining the threat of a second strike), as well as a potential surprise first strike capability.
+The invisibility and mobility of nuclear ballistic missile submarines offer a reliable means of deterrence against an attack (by maintaining the threat of a second strike), as well as a potential surprise first strike capability.

 Armament

-In most cases, SSBNs generally resemble attack subs of the same generation, with extra length to accommodate SLBMs, such as the Russian R-29 (SS-N-23) or the NATO-fielded and American-manufactured Polaris, Poseidon, and Trident-II missiles.
+In most cases, nuclear ballistic missile submarines generally resemble attack subs of the same generation, with extra length to accommodate SLBMs, such as the Russian R-29 (SS-N-23) or the NATO-fielded and American-manufactured Polaris, Poseidon, and Trident-II missiles.
 Some early models had to surface to launch their missiles, but modern vessels typically launch while submerged at keel depths of usually less than 50 m.
 Missiles are launched upwards with an initial velocity sufficient for them to pop above the surface, at which point their rocket motors fire, beginning the characteristic parabolic climb-from-launch of a ballistic missile.
 Compressed air ejection, later replaced by gas-steam ejection, was developed by Captain Harry Jackson of Rear Admiral Raborn's Special Project Office when a proposed missile elevator proved too complex.
 Jackson also derived the armament of 16 missiles used in many SSBNs for the George Washington class in 1957, based on a compromise between firepower and hull integrity.

-Terminology
+Terminology and locations

 United States and United Kingdom

-SSBN is the US Navy hull classification symbol for a nuclear-powered, ballistic missile-carrying submarine.
-The SS denotes "submarine" or "submersible", the B denotes "ballistic missile," and the N denotes "nuclear powered."
-The designation SSBN is also used throughout NATO under STANAG 1166.

 In the US Navy, SSBNs are sometimes called Fleet Ballistic Missile submarines, or FBMs.
 In US naval slang, ballistic missile submarines are called boomers.
 In the UK, they are known as bombers.
 In both cases, SSBN submarines operate on a two-crew concept, with two complete crews – including two captains – called Gold and Blue in the United States, Starboard and Port in the United Kingdom.
+The designation SSBN is also used throughout NATO under STANAG 1166.